 Line 1 (Green) — Piraeus to Kifisia#

-The oldest line, mostly above ground, connecting the port to northern suburbs.
+The oldest line, dating back to 1869 — making it one of the oldest metro lines in the world.
+Mostly above ground, connecting the port to northern suburbs.

 Tourist-relevant stations:

-- Thissio — Ancient Agora area, pedestrian promenade
+- Thissio — Ancient Agora area, gorgeous pedestrian promenade with Acropolis views

-Note: Line 1 is older and less modern than Lines 2 and 3, but still efficient.
+Note: Line 1 is visibly older and less polished than Lines 2 and 3, but it works perfectly fine.
+Think of it as the metro’s vintage wing.

 Line 2 (Red) — Anthoupoli to Elliniko#